 Part 9.
 Human Diversity in Botany – This committee works with the board to develop programs and avenues of support for members with diverse backgrounds and works to increase outreach to botanists of diverse backgrounds to make them aware of BSA and its activities.
 This committee arranges the Diversity Lunch at the annual meetings and any other meeting activities in this area.
-The PLANTS program for undergraduate/graduate students is under the purview of this committee.
+The PI/Director/Head of the PLANTS program for undergraduate/graduate students shall be a member of the Human Diversity in Botany committee, whether the PLANTS program for undergraduate/graduate students is externally funded (e.g., an NSF award for PLANTS to the BSA) or funded by other BSA funds.
+The PI/Director of PLANTS shall consult with the committee and inform the committee annually of PLANTS activities.
+If PLANTS is not externally funded, the director/PI of the PLANTS program will be named by the Executive Director with the approval of the BSA Board.
 The committee seeks and advises the board on new activities to promote human diversity and presents a resource assessment on the impact of any new activities for the society to the board.

 Part 10.
 Information Technology – Keeps the society informed regarding IT support needs of members, works with the IT staff to preview new programs or beta test new programs developed for member services, suggests ways BSA can better serve its members through IT support, and offer suggestions to improve the society’s web presence.
 In advance of the annual meeting, the committee should review the BSA web site as part of suggesting improvements for members.
 In addition this committee will keep the society informed about advances in informatics in the botanical sciences, encourage researchers to publish informatics papers in AJB, work with sections on sessions, workshops, etc. at the annual meetings when requested and present a resource assessment on the impact for IT of any new activities for the society to the board.